Reducing base drag on road vehicles using pulsed jets optimized by hybrid genetic algorithms: Results

 Synchronous pressure and force measurements were acquired for all actuation cases (as detailed in~\autoref{s:IndividualEvaluation}).
 These measurements yielded mean $\overline{\Delta P}$ and fluctuating $\Delta P'$ pressure maps for each individual, averaged over the valid repetitions.
 To facilitate interpretation, the concatenated pressure data were processed using Multi-Dimensional Scaling (MDS)~\cite{cox2000mds, kaiser2017MDS}, a dimensionality reduction technique.
-MDS projects the high-dimensional data, 62 dimensions arising from 31 two-component pressure measurements, into a low-dimensional embedding.
+MDS projects the high-dimensional data (i.e., 62 dimensions arising from 31 two-component pressure measurements) into a low-dimensional embedding.
 A correlation analysis between the control parameters and the embedding dimensions reveals that significant information is contained only within the first two dimensions, $\alpha_1$ and $\alpha_2$, allowing for a visual representation of the explored solution space during the optimization process.
+In the following, we stress that the embedding is constructed from pressure measurements, not from the actuation parameters, and therefore provides a flow-response-based representation of the optimization landscape.

-A soft clustering analysis was performed to partition the data into distinct operational regimes within the low-dimensional embedding represented by $\alpha_1$ and $\alpha_2$.
-The method utilizes a Gaussian Mixture Model (GMM) \cite{bishop2006pattern}, a probabilistic model that assigns each data point a posterior probability of belonging to one of several clusters.
-These probabilities are subsequently localized by retaining assignments only to a point's most likely cluster and its immediate neighbors, as determined by a k-nearest neighbors (k-NN) search.
-The resulting six clusters, illustrated in \autoref{fig:Clusters}, were ordered according to their mean cost function value, $\overline{J}^k$, computed as the weighted average of the cost, $J_i$, for each individual $i$:
+To interpret the low-dimensional embedding represented by $\alpha_1$ and $\alpha_2$, a clustering analysis is performed to distinguish different optimization regions.
+To ensure robustness, the regions are obtained by performing a K-neighbors clustering on a homogeneously downsampled embedding, which is then mapped to the full-dimensional data.
+The resulting six groups, illustrated in \autoref{fig:Clusters}, were ordered according to their mean cost function value, $\overline{J}^k$, computed as the average of the cost, $J_i$, for each individual $i$ in group $k$:

-Here, $p^k_i$ is the localized probability of individual $i$ belonging to cluster $k$, and $N_{ind}$ is the total number of individuals.
+where $N_{k}$ is the number of individuals in group $k$.
+We emphasize that the clustering is introduced primarily for visualization and interpretation: this low-order embedding represents a continuous family of pressure distributions, and the clusters (labelled groups to emphasize the method's target) serve as a compact discretization into representative regions rather than as strictly separated physical modes.